aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 We will refer to the computer language developed in the present work and described in the following pages with the name: "Deixiscript".
 The name is a protmonteau of the words: Deixis (a linguistic concept related to indexicality) and Script (on the model of many other programming language names).

-As is clear, our goal has never been to implement a production-grade programming environment (which would require many more man-months of effort and a higher level of practical expertise in the field of language implementation).
-Our goal was rather to build a working prototype of a naturalistic language, taking inspiration from the existing ones on the "market", and experimenting with some novel features which we shall discuss.
+As is clear, our goal has never been to implement a production-grade programming environment, a task that would require many more man-months of effort and a higher level of practical expertise in the field of language implementation.

+Our goal was rather to build a working prototype of a naturalistic language, that could showcase some of the ideas from the existing naturalistic languages on the "market", to get a feel of some of the practical difficulties involved in making a naturalistic programming system, and to propose and experiment with the addition of some slightly more novel features that we shall discuss.

 == Implementation Details